Jujuwryy/Spring-Post-Auth-JWT/README.md

 # Spring-Post-Auth-JWT / Job Post Management API

 A Spring Boot application that manages job posts and user authentication using a dual-database architecture.
 The application uses MongoDB for storing job posts and PostgreSQL for user management.
+[Use any api tool for testing.
+Ideally Postman]

 ## Technologies Used